Orange County Public Schools: Schools

-The schools of OCPS are divided into six areas called learning communities: North, East, West, Southeast, Southwest and School Transformation Office (STO).
-Southeast and Southwest were split from a larger South Learning Community in 2006.
-The School Transformation Office Learning Community, which was founded in 2013, includes schools throughout Orange County who have received failing grades and helps provide resources for students at these schools to succeed.
-Prior to the existence of STO, there was a Central Learning Community, which was known as the "Urban Cohort" until 2005.
+As of July 2023, the schools of OCPS are divided into seven groups called school cadres: Elementary, Middle/K-8, High, School Transformation, Exceptional Student Education, Career and Technical Education, and School Choice.
+In order to provide more direct support to schools from the district, schools are now grouped primarily by grade level instead of by geographic learning communities which were in place for over 20 years.

 The district is in an aggressive expansion and school improvement project being fueled by a 0.5% sales tax option passed by the voters of Orange County in 2002.
 Skyrocketing land and materials costs, however, have outpaced faster-than-expected sales tax revenue increases and slowed progress.
 Many projects had been pushed back, and some had been cancelled altogether.
-An extension of the half-penny sales tax was passed in 2014 for another ten years.
+An extension of the half-penny sales tax was passed in 2014 and again in 2024 for another ten years.
+Since 2003, OCPS has opened 64 new schools and renovated or replaced 132 schools.

 Most paperwork distributed to students and parents by OCPS is available in both English and Spanish.
 Many such documents are also available in Portuguese, Vietnamese, Haitian Creole, Arabic, and Filipino due to the significant populations in Orange County that speak each language.